Baha-Bouazizi/Currency-Convertor-Pro/README.md

 Special thanks to Capgemini Engineering for the opportunity to work on this project.
 Grateful to Mr. Ben Amara Ahmed for their support and guidance.
-Developed as part of the summer internship at Capgemini Engineering. python
+Developed as part of the summer internship at Capgemini Engineering.
-Copier le code

-This Markdown file is structured for clarity and includes all necessary details for users a